What is the Privacy Sandbox?

 Preventing Fingerprinting

-Fingerprinting is a technique for identifying and tracking a user's behavior based on device information: user agent, screen size, time zone, language, operating system, etc. This technique is increasingly criticized because it is not transparent and cannot be controlled by users.
+Fingerprinting is a technique for identifying and tracking a user's behaviour based on device information: user agent, screen size, time zone, language, operating system, etc. This technique is increasingly criticised because it is not transparent and cannot be controlled by users.

 The Privacy Budget proposal limits the number of identifiers available (notably in JavaScript APIs and HTTP requests), reducing information collection about a user's device.